 Outside areas and boundaries Visually inspected.
-Communal garden grounds were noted to the rear elevation with the boundaries being defined by stone walls and cast iron railings.
+The property benefits from communal garden ground to the rear elevation where the boundaries are partially defined by stone walls.

 Ceilings Visually inspected from floor level.
-Ceilings are of a lath and plaster and plasterboard construction.
+Ceilings throughout are of lath and plaster and plasterboard construction.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of lath and plaster and plasterboard lined.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring throughout is of suspended timber variety with partial fitted floor coverings.
+Flooring throughout is of suspended timber variety with fitted floor coverings.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen fittings are wall and base type with worktop surface areas present.
-Internal doors, skirtings and facings were of a timber variety.
+Kitchen fittings are of a wall ad base type with worktop surface areas present.
+Internal doors, skirtings and facings are of a timber variety.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-A gas fire was noted within the living room.
+An older style gas fire was noted within the livingroom.
+Other fireplaces appear to have been blocked over or removed.

 Internal decorations Visually inspected.

-Papered and painted.
+Papered and painted throughout.

-Cellars None.
+Cellars NOT APPLICABLE

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply, with the fuseboard located in the entrance hallway.
+Mains supply with fuseboard located in the entrance hallway.

-without removing fittings.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply. --
+Mains supply with gas meter located in the hall cupboard.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing, where seen is of PVC and copper.
-Sanitary fittings comprise of a three-piece suite within the bathroom.
+Plumbing where seen is of pvc and copper.
+The sanitary fittings comprise a three piece suite in the bathroom.

-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system with a gas combination boiler located in the Utility room.
-Wall mounted radiators noted throughout.
+No central heating system noted.
+The hot water cylinder was boxed-in within the kitchen area.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Assumed mains drainage to the public sewer.
+Mains to public sewer.